Systematic Breakdown of Amontons' Law of Friction for an Elastic Object Locally Obeying Amontons' Law

-The eigenvalue $\omega_n$ in Eq.~\eqref{eq:omega} gives the instability condition of $\tua$.
-The instability results from the appearance of a positive real part of any eigenvalue.
-For small $\tll$, the viscosity expressed by the 2nd term stabilizes the adiabatic motion.
-But the velocity weakening friction force expressed by the last term makes the motion unstable for large $\tll$.
-In the present case the oscillating fluctuation corresponding to complex $\omega_n$ with a positive real part never grows, because the backward motion of the oscillating fluctuation relaxes the local shear stress and is inhibited by the frictional stress.
-Instead that yields the bounded rapid precursors observed in the inset of Fig.~\ref{fig:the system}(b) and Fig.~\ref{fig:the system}(d).
-The appearance of the positive real part of $\omega_0$ at $\tll =\tlsc$, where $\tlsc$ is the subcritical length, yields the 1st bounded rapid precursor and that of $\omega_n$ with $n \ge 1$ is considered to yield each of the followings appearing at $\tll >\tlsc$.
-As discussed before the stress relaxation after each bounded rapid slip is small and quickly recovered by the following quasi-static precursor.
-Further increase of $\tll$ makes $\omega_0$ real and positive at $\tlc > \tlsc$, which results in the growing instability causing the leading rapid precursor and then the bulk sliding.
-The relation between $\tlc$ and $\tPe$ is given by the instability condition, which gives $\tlc/\tL$ decreasing with increasing $\tPe$ and $\tL$: for $\tlc/\tL \ll 1$, $\tlc/\tL \propto (\tL\tPe)^{-1/3}$ as easily seen from Eq.~\eqref{eq:omega}~\cite{S1}.
-That is consistent with the FEM calculation shown in the inset of Fig.~\ref{fig:myu vs lc}(a).
-By putting $\tlc(\tPe,\tL)$, which is given by the relation, into Eq.~\eqref{eq:mu}, we obtain the pressure and system length dependence of $\mb$.
+The eigenvalue $\tO_n$ gives the instability condition of the adiabatic solution.
+The instability results from the appearance of a positive real part for any eigenvalue.
+For small values of $\tll/\tL$, the viscosity expressed by the second term in equation~(\ref{eq:omega}) stabilises the adiabatic motion.
+However, the velocity-weakening friction force expressed by the last term leads to instability in motion for large $\tll/\tL$.
+In the present case, the oscillating fluctuation corresponding to a complex $\tO_n$ with a positive real part never grows, because the backward motion of the oscillation relaxes the local shear stress, and this motion is inhibited by the friction stress.
+Instead, this oscillating fluctuation yields the bounded rapid precursors observed in Fig.~\ref{fig:the system}(d).
+The appearance of the positive real part of $\tO_0$ at $\tll =\tlsc$, where $\tlsc$ denotes the subcritical length, yields the first bounded rapid precursor, and the appearance of $\tO_n$ with $n \ge 1$ is considered to yield each of the subsequent precursors appearing at $\tll >\tlsc$.
+Further increase in $\tll$ causes $\tO_0$ to become real and positive at $\tlc > \tlsc$; a positive, real $\tO_0$ results in the growing instability and causes the leading rapid precursor and the subsequent bulk sliding.
+The relation between $\tlc$ and $\tPe$ is given by the instability condition, $\tO_0 > 0$.
+As mentioned above, the instability is caused by the competition between the viscosity and the velocity-weakening friction force, which are expressed by the second and last terms in equation~(\ref{eq:omega}), respectively.
+Hence, $\tlc/\tL$ decreases as $\tPe$ or $\tL$ increases because the last term is enhanced by $\tPe\tL$; for $\tlc/\tL \ll 1$, $\tlc/\tL \propto (\tL\tPe)^{-1/3}$ as is easily seen from equation~\eqref{eq:omega} (also see Supplementary Information).
+This result is consistent with that of the FEM calculation shown in the inset of Fig.~\ref{fig:myu vs lc}(a).
+By inserting $\tlc(\tPe,\tL)$, which is given by the abovementioned relation, into equation~\eqref{eq:mu}, we obtain the pressure and system length dependence of $\mb$, and $\mb$ decreases with increasing $\tPe$ or $\tL$.
 The results are shown in Figs.~\ref{fig:myu}(a,b).
-The analytical results agree with the FEM calculation semiquantitatively for parameter set (A) and qualitatively for (B).
+The analytical results agree with the FEM calculation semiquantitatively for parameter set (A) and qualitatively for parameter set (B).
+The deviation of the analytical results from the FEM calculation may arise from the absence of internal degrees of freedom along the z-axis in the 1D effective model given by equation (1).